 The lender also looks at what you have beyond the down payment.
 I’m not talking what you have invested for retirement.
 They want to see a certain level of cash reserves.
 Since we all know income can fluctuate, they want to make sure you can handle mortgage payments if you have a bad month or two.

 I was never given a hard and fast number, but have found that six months worth of cash reserves is a good target to shoot for.
-We were easily at that mark, with funds sitting in our Discover Bank account so I felt good enough with what we had.
+We were easily at that mark, with funds sitting in our savings account so I felt good enough with what we had.

 This is where I was concerned.
 Not that our credit is bad (we both have scores around 820) but we like to churn credit cards for free travel.
 We both had numerous hits on our credit report and I was concerned that reality would impact our lender’s decision.